Blessed are the Meek: For They Shall Inherit the Earth

 To be meek does not mean the meek do not have backbone and take everything lying down, as door mats.

-Moses, who as it was said of him in Numbers 12:3 “Now the man Moses was very meek, above all the men which were upon the face of the earth” was the meekest man of his time.
+Numbers 12:3 “Now the man Moses was very meek, above all the men which were upon the face of the earth” was the meekest man of his time.
 Yet Moses was a forceful leader and dealt swiftly with sin and rebellion against God when it rose it’s ugly head.
 He did not hesitate to order the execution of three thousand idolaters who worshiped the golden calf as he came down from the mountain where he had been with God obtaining the tablets of stone that had the words of how the Israelites were to live written on them.

 Moses, in his meekness, was very strong and stood for God no matter what the people thought of him or how much they rebelled.
 How a meek man reacts to evil depends upon what he discerns God’s will is for taking action against it and he then takes steps to squelch it.